-Suggested prayer: "Dear God, how can I ever thank you enough for those who told me about your marvelous plan of salvation—which includes your gift of forgiveness of sins and eternal life?
-Please use me to be 'as Christ' to every life I touch and therein communicate your love and salvation—and grant that others, seeing Jesus in me, will want you for themselves.
-Thank you for hearing and answering my prayer.
+Suggested prayer: "Dear God, how can I ever thank You enough for those who told me about Your marvelous plan of salvation—which includes Your gift of forgiveness of sins and the gift of eternal life?
+Please use me to be 'as Christ' in some way to every life I touch and therein communicate Your love and salvation—and grant that others, seeing Jesus in me, will want You for themselves.
+Thank You for hearing and answering my prayer.
 Gratefully, in Jesus' name, amen."

 To be sure you have God's gift of forgiveness and eternal life please read the article, "How to Be Sure You're a Real Christian" at: http://tinyurl.com/real-christian